Chapter 13 Bankruptcy Lawyers in Texas

-Leinart Law Firm’s Chapter 13 bankruptcy attorneys have more than 15 years of experience.
-During that time, we have helped thousands of businesses restructure their debts and get a second chance.
-So if you are seeking help from a Chapter 13 bankruptcy attorney, you are moving in the right direction.
+Chapter 13 bankruptcy restructures your secured (and in some cases, unsecured) debt over time.
+Leinart Law Firm’s Fort Worth and Dallas bankruptcy attorneys have more than 15 years of experience.
+During that time, our lawyers have helped thousands of individuals and businesses restructure debts and get the debt relief they needed.
+If you are seeking help from a Chapter 13 bankruptcy attorney, you are moving in the right direction.

 What is Chapter 13 Bankruptcy?

-Chapter 13 bankruptcy is a court-protected repayment plan.
-Under the law, you can have loan agreements modified, and even eliminate some or all of your unsecured debt.
-It’s not uncommon for people to mistakenly believe that Chapter 13 requires you to repay all of your creditors in full, and with accumulated interest.
-This, however, is not the case.
+Chapter 13 bankruptcy relief comes in the form of a court-protected repayment plan.
+Under Texas bankruptcy law, you can have loan agreements modified, and even eliminate some or all of your unsecured debt.
+However, many people mistakenly believe that filing Chapter 13 requires you to repay all of your creditors in full, and with accumulated interest.
+This is not the case.
 Chapter 13 allows you to repay only the percentage that you and your family can reasonably afford, which is often nothing for unsecured creditors.

 In addition, you may also restructure some secured loans.
-An auto loan, for example, can often be restructured so you capitalize on a reduced interest rate.
-In many cases, the principle amount owed on the vehicle can also be adjusted to the current blue book value.
+A car loan, for example, can often be restructured so you capitalize on a reduced interest rate.
+In many cases, the principal amount owed on the vehicle can also be adjusted to the current blue book value.
 If you owe more on your car than it is worth, Chapter 13 might be a good option for you.

 Filing Chapter 13 in Texas

-This is how filing Chapter 13 in Texas typically works:
+This is how you can file Chapter 13 in Texas in a straightforward consumer bankruptcy case:

-- You collect all necessary papers, such as current income sources, major financial transactions for the last two years, monthly living expenses, debts (secured and unsecured), assets, and documents for any loans that you may have.
+- You collect all necessary documents, such as current income sources, major financial transactions for the last two years, monthly living expenses, debts (secured and unsecured), large medical bills, mortgage payments, assets, and paperwork for any other personal loans that you may have.

-- You submit a two-page petition and a proposed repayment plan at your Texas district bankruptcy court as well as pay the corresponding fee.
+- You submit a two-page bankruptcy petition and a proposed repayment plan at your Texas district bankruptcy court.
+Then, you pay the corresponding filing fee.

 - The court reviews your petition and Chapter 13 plan and either approves it or requests changes.

-First, there are those that are old enough, and meet some other conditions, that they would be discharged in a Chapter 7 case.
+First, there may be tax debt that is old enough to simply be discharged (eliminated) in a Chapter 7 bankruptcy case.
 Under Chapter 13 these are lumped in with all your other “general unsecured” creditors — credit cards, medical debts and such — and only paid to the extent that you have available money to do so during the course of your case.
-Often these are completely discharged (wiped out), with you paying none of these eligible back taxes.
+Often these are completely discharged, with you paying none of these eligible back taxes.

 The newer, non-dischargeable taxes are “priority” debts, meaning that the tax itself has to be paid in full during your Chapter 13 case.
 HOWEVER, interest and penalties generally stop accruing throughout the payment period, which alone could potentially save you thousands of dollars.